bechu/BeBlob/README.md

 You need a recent compiler (gcc or clang) because beblob was written in c++11.

- * git clone ..
- * cd source
- * mkdir build && cd build
- * cmake ..
- * make
+See the travis file to compile the game.

-Warning, to run the game need to be in same directory of blob.pack file ! to put the blob.pack (from assets directory) in the same folder of your bin and launch it !
+Be careful about assets, to run the game need to be in same directory of blob.pack file ! to put the blob.pack (from assets directory) in the same folder of your bin and launch it !